foundersandcoders/coursebook/src/course/syllabus/application/fruit-shop/learning-outcomes.md

 ## Git & GitHub

-- [ ] Be able to initialise a git repository from the terminal
+- [ ] Initialise a git repository from the terminal
-- [ ] Be able to use git commands to stage, commit and push from the terminal
+- [ ] Use git commands to stage, commit and push from the terminal